 New Media Rights functions due in large part to our internship program.
 New Media Rights interns work under the supervision of our experienced Executive Director and Staff Attorney.
 Under this supervision they are entrusted with handling many of the cases New Media Rights takes on.
-Interns learn critical legal skills such as contract drafting, complex intellectual property analysis and even litigation skills.
-Interns also have the opportunity to give presentations to local community groups and at national conferences.
+Interns learn critical legal skills such as contract drafting, complex intellectual property analysis and even litigation and policy analysis skills.
+Interns also have had the opportunity to give presentations to local community groups and at conferences.

 If you are interested in applying for an internship please click here.

 If your would like to help support our intern program, please consider making a donation here.

 "NMR was my first internship in law school and it was an incredible learning experience.
 I specifically remember helping an emerging filmmaker with copyright and trademark issues, as well as drafting a non-disclosure agreement for him, to ensure he could share his eye-opening documentary with the public without any legal problems or delays."